Depression Groove

 Composed and mixed on the OP-1 & hideously overmastered in Ozone.

-posted by Sokka shot first (3 comments total) 1 user marked this as a favorite
+posted by Sokka shot first (2 comments total)

 Feels like it could be the theme to a film.
 Every time I hear more about the OP-1 I wish I had one!